Brake Flush

 What is a brake flush?

 During a brake flush, our technicians use a pressure bleeder to remove the old, contaminated brake fluid from the system and replace it with fresh, clean fluid.
 We use specialized equipment to ensure all lines, calipers, and the master cylinder are completely purged of moisture and debris.
 This process restores proper hydraulic pressure, protects internal components from corrosion, and keeps your brakes performing at their best.
+Brake fluid is a highly corrosive fluid and our technicians know this the most, which is why we take every precaution possible to ensure your luxury European stays protected from any accidental spills or splashes when performing the brake fluid process, something that most would overlook.

 How to tell if you need a brake flush.